-“And the goal would be what?
-To reach some starting point or foundation upon which to build a life he’d never known in almost thirty years…?
+“And the goal would be just to reach some starting point or foundation upon which to build a life he’d never known in almost thirty years…?

 “So, how am I optimistic, since I believe I hold the same artistic ideals of realism and freedom Kurt felt he couldn’t be hopeful about back in the early ‘90s?

 “Kurt stood, in his peacefully intense way, against the hype and fakeness of a mainstream culture that would never really know or accept him for who he was; then he got swallowed up into it, eventually being used (along with others) to turn ‘alternative’ into a mere collection of stylistic choices within what became an even wider mainstream.